-1. Treating patients with ischemic stroke as quickly as possible is critical in order to achieve better neurologic outcomes. tPA (tissue plasminogen activator), the clot-busting drug used to treat ischemic stroke, can only be administered within 4.5 hours of stroke symptom onset in order to be effective, and the sooner it is administered, the better.
-In 2016 we administered tPA to patients with ischemic stroke within 60 minutes, from the time they arrived at our Hospital, 96.7% of the time.
-This compares with an average of 81.4% for Academic Medical Centers around the country, and an average of 85.7% for hospitals in New York City.
+1. Treating patients with ischemic stroke as quickly as possible is critical to achieving good neurologic outcomes.
+The clot-busting drug used to treat ischemic stroke, tPA (tissue plasminogen activator), is only effective if administered within 4.5 hours of stroke symptoms onset, and the sooner it is administered, the better.
+In 2019, we administered tPA to patients with ischemic stroke within 60 minutes from the time they arrived at our hospitals, 97% of the time compared to an average of 87% for academic medical centers nationally and an average of 88% for New York City hospitals.

-2. Diagnostic cerebral angiography is a minimally invasive procedure to evaluate the blood vessels in the head or neck in order to assess for blockages or narrowing of such blood vessels or other abnormalities.
-This procedure is used to help diagnose and determine the best treatment for certain stroke patients and is conducted by specifically trained specialists.
+2. Diagnostic cerebral angiography is a minimally invasive procedure to evaluate the blood vessels in the head or neck in order to assess for blockages or abnormalities of such blood vessels.
+This procedure is used to help diagnose and determine the best treatment for certain patients with stroke and other cerebrovascular disease and is conducted by highly-trained specialists.

-3. Stroke patients may show blockages or narrowing of the carotid arteries, which are the arteries in the neck that supply blood to the brain.
-Carotid endarterectomies (CEA) and carotid artery stenting (CAS) are procedures that are performed to remove the blockages in the carotid arteries and may be performed in order to reduce the risk of stroke or even prevent a second stroke.
+3. Stroke patients may show blockages or narrowing of carotid arteries, which are the arteries in the neck that supply blood to the brain.
+Carotid endarterectomies (CEA) and carotid artery stenting (CAS) are procedures that are performed to remove the blockages in the carotid arteries in order to reduce the risk of first stroke or to prevent a recurrent stroke.
+Our complication rates are below the The Joint Commission standard for both symptomatic and asymptomatic carotid procedures.